markmax12/TreeNews/README.md

 https://github.com/markmax12/TreeNews
 ```

-To include CLI arguments for build:
+To include environment variables for build:

 1. Select the scheme for application from the toolbar next to the current branch button.
 If you don't see the scheme, click on the scheme dropdown and choose `Edit Scheme...`.